tishamali092007/React/portfolio/README.md

 Component Reusability
 Component-based Structure
 IntersectionObserver
-Project Explanation Video

-I have created a short 3–4 minute project explanation video for this portfolio.

-The video demonstrates the complete website output and explains the main features and React concepts used in the project.

-The video covers:
-Project introduction
-Navigation bar
-Hero section
-Animated typing effect
-About section
-Experience section
-Education section
-Projects section
-Skills section
-Achievements section
-Contact section
-Responsive design
-React concepts used
-Complete website output and functionality
-Watch Project Explanation Video

-Click here to watch the Project Explanation Video

-Replace YOUR_GOOGLE_DRIVE_VIDEO_LINK with the Google Drive sharing link of the project explanation video.

 Responsive Design

 The portfolio is designed to be responsive and user-friendly on different screen sizes.

-On smaller screens, the navigation menu changes into a hamburger menu and the content automatically adjusts according to the screen size.
+On smaller screens, the navigation menu changes into a hamburger menu and the layout automatically adjusts according to the screen size.

 Author